 Employee burnout.
 We all hear about this new workplace epidemic, but what is it?
 It can show up with physical, mental, and emotional symptoms.
-You might feel exhausted, depressed, irritated, critical, and feel a disruption to your regular sleep.
+You might feel exhausted, depressed, irritated, and critical.
+There may be a disruption to your regular sleep.
 Headaches?
 Upset stomach?
 It could all be related to burnout!

 A Gallup study showed 23% of employees feel burned out often, and an additional 44% feel burned out sometimes.
-Because of this, companies are realizing that it can lead to dips in productivity, retention, and it can eventually cost them more in high healthcare bills.
+Because of this, companies are realizing that it can lead to dips in productivity and retention, and it can eventually cost them more in high healthcare bills.

 Employers should focus their philosophy on prevention—and you can start during the onboarding process, when the employee is still learning about the company’s culture, alleviating the factors mentioned above can reduce the likelihood that burnout will occur.

 Many employees don’t utilize their sick or vacation days because they believe it will reflect poorly on their performance.

 The lack of communication about a vacation policy can deter employees from taking PTO.
 You can send the company’s vacation policy as part of a new employee’s onboarding package to let employees know it is okay, and expected from them, to use their PTO.

 “Focus on providing employees with a good work-life balance,” says Matt Teifke, Founder & CEO of Teifke Real Estate.
 “Promote healthy habits within the workplace, such as taking regular breaks and using available vacation time.”

 You can track employee vacations through GoCo, which allows you to monitor time-off requests, balances, and approvals—all without spreadsheets.
 This will allow you to review who has taken their vacation and who may need a gentle reminder to book their next getaway.